2017 NHL expansion draft

-The 2017 NHL expansion draft was an expansion draft conducted by the National Hockey League on June 18–20, 2017 to fill the roster of the league's expansion team for the 2017–18 season, the Vegas Golden Knights.
+The 2017 NHL expansion draft was an expansion draft conducted by the National Hockey League (NHL) on June 18–20, 2017 to fill the roster of the league's expansion team for the 2017–18 season, the Vegas Golden Knights.
 The team's selections were announced on June 21 during the NHL Awards ceremony at T-Mobile Arena.

+After Las Vegas' expansion bid was approved in June 2016, the Golden Knights began formal operations in March 2017.
+Vegas selected one player from each of the league's 30 franchises, with 19 going on to play for Vegas in their inaugural season.
+A further three inaugural-season players were acquired in trades relating to the Golden Knights' draft selections.
+As of the start of the 2026–27 season, three of those 22 players remain with the franchise.